Nex2i/dripiq/docs/implementation/README.md

 1. **Review Architecture**: Start with `../outreach-campaign-architecture.md`
 2. **Check Overview**: Read `00-overview.md` for phases and dependencies
 3. **Follow Order**: Implement tickets in numbered order within each phase
-4. **Test Incrementally**: Each ticket includes comprehensive testing requirements
+4. **Test Incrementally**: Testing can be added later; unit tests are not required yet

 ## Implementation Tickets